-Based on local conditions, the standard methodology outlined above and in AC 150-5325-4B, and in coordination with FAA-SEA ADO, a runway length of 5,500 feet is identified to accommodate 100% of large airplanes (60,000 pounds or less maximum gross takeoff weight) at 60% useful load for the current 20-year planning period.
+Based on local conditions, the standard methodology outlined above and in AC 150-5325-4B, Und direction from FAA-SEA ADO, a runway length of 5,500 feet is required to accommodate 100% of large airplanes (60,000 pounds or less maximum gross takeoff weight) at 60% useful load for the current 20-year planning period.

-→ FACILITY REQUIREMENT.
-Consistent with FAA planning methodologies a runway length of 5,500 feet at the Aurora State Airport defines the justified runway length for the planning and analyses to be performed in Chapter 5 - Development Alternatives.
+FACILITY REQUIREMENT.
+Consistent with FAA planning methodologies and direction from FAA-SEA ADO, a runway length of 5,500 feet at the Aurora State Airport defines the justified runway length for the planning and analyses to be performed in Chapter 5 - Development Alternatives.